lpsinger/userguide/technical.rst

 Prerequisites
 -------------

-You will need to install a few third-party Python packages to run the example code below.
-These include:

-  * A POSIX-like operating system (Linux or macOS)
-  * Python >= 3.5
+In order to run this sample code, you will need Python >= 3.5 on a Unix-like operating system (Linux or macOS) and a few third-party Python packages:

   * PyGCN_ for connecting to GCN (alternatives: comet_)
   * healpy_ for decoding HEALPix coordinates (alternatives: astropy-healpix_,
     `official C/C++/Fortran/Java/IDL HEALPix bindings`_, DS9_, Aladin_)